AnyLog-co/documentation/queries.md

 ### Info
 Additional info that is delivered to the participating node.
 **Adding info to facilitate sreaming:**
-Streaming mp4 files to an application (like the remote CLI), requires to notify the participating storage nodes which is the IP and Port (on each operator node) that would satisfy the streaming request.
+Streaming mp4 files to an application (like the remote CLI), requires to notify the node which is the target for the streaming, which is the IP and Port (on each operator node) that would satisfy the streaming request.
 To provide the info, the query provides the following info:
 ```anylog
 info = (dest_ip =[IP of the streaming target], dest_type = [rest/tcp])